splunk/fluent-plugin-kubernetes-metrics/README.md

 ### kubelet_address (string) (optional)

-The address that Kubelet is on.
-This can be a hostname or an IP address.
-If this is not provided, node_name is used to fetch metrics from the Kubelet API.
+The hostname or IP address that kubelet will use to connect to.
+If not supplied, status.hostIP of the node is used to fetch metrics from the Kubelet API (via the $KUBERNETES_NODE_IP environment variable).

-Default value: `nil`.
+Default value: `"#{ENV['KUBERNETES_NODE_IP']}"`.

 ### kubelet_port (integer) (optional)